-A small balloon is passed through the tube into the vertebra, where it is inflated to open a space.
+A small balloon is passed through the tube into the vertebra.
+There it is inflated to open a space.

 The balloon is then removed and the empty space is filled with special cement for bones.

 Kyphoplasty is considered safe.
-If complications do occur, they may include the following:
+If complications do happen, they may include the following:

 You will be sent to a recovery room after the procedure.
-You may go home later the same day.
+Usually, you will go home later the same day.
 Or, you may stay the night in a hospital room.
-Once you’re ready to go home, your health care provider will tell you how to care for yourself.
+Once you’re ready to go home, your healthcare provider will tell you how to care for yourself.

 Fever of 100.4°F (38.0°C) or higher

-New pain, weakness, or numbness in your legs
+New pain, weakness, tingling, or numbness in your legs

 New or unrelieved back pain